-The infrastructure associated with the development of Ummbila Emoyeni Wind Energy Facility will include will comprise the following:
+The infrastructure associated with the development of the Ummbila Emoyeni One Wind Energy Facility will comprise the following:

-- Up to 111 wind turbines with a maximum hub height of up to 200m.
-The tip height of the turbines will be up to 300m. - 33kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical. - 3 x 33kV/132kV onsite collector substation (IPP Portion), each being 5ha. - Battery Energy Storage System (BESS). - Cabling between turbines, to be laid underground where practical. - Construction compounds including site office (approximately 300m x 300m in total but split into 3ha each of 150m x 200m): - Batching plant of up to 4ha to 7ha. - 3 x O&M office of approximately 1.5ha each adjacent to each collector SS - 3 x construction compound / laydown area, including site office of 3ha each (150m x 200m each). - Laydown and crane hardstand areas (approximately 75m x 120m). - Access roads of 12 -13m wide, with 12m at turning circles.
+- Up to 25 wind turbines with a maximum hub height of up to 200m.
+The tip height of the turbines will be up to 300m - 33kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical. - 33kV/132kV onsite collector substation (IPP Portion), being 5ha. - Battery Energy Storage System (BESS). - Cabling between turbines, to be laid underground where practical. - Construction compounds including site office (approximately 300m x 300m in total but split into 3ha each of 150m x 200m): - > Batching plant of up to 4ha to 7ha. - > O&M office of approximately 1.5ha adjacent to the onsite substation. - > Construction compound/laydown area, including site office of 3ha each (150m x 200m each). - Laydown and crane hardstand areas (approximately 75m x 120m). - Access roads of 12-13m wide, with 12m at turning circles.